wuhuiyun07/wuene.github.io/index.md

 %}

 {% capture text %}
-Our aim is to enhance resilience to water quality stresses due to climate change, promote water reuse, engage communities, and explore interdisciplinary fields like machine learning and environmental bioinformatics to mitigate the impacts of merging waterborne microbial pollutants.
+Our aim is to enhance resilience to water quality stresses due to climate change, promote water reuse, engage communities, and explore interdisciplinary fields like machine learning and environmental bioinformatics to mitigate the impacts of emerging waterborne microbial pollutants.

 We benefit from a fully resourced computational and research environment at Washington State University.
 We have access to state-of-the-art computing and laboratory facilities to support truly ambitious and innovative research.